 For vocal recording, expanders work incredibly well at reducing ambient noises – in fact, they work too well.
 Expanders tend to sound very abrupt and unnatural, allowing the signal to pass through suddenly, then cutting off quickly.
-Our ears prefer to hear consistent noise, however distracting, rather than abrupt transitions between no noise and sudden noise.
+Most audience accept prefer constant noise, however distracting, rather than abrupt transitions between no noise and sudden noise.

 Setting the Threshold

 Expanders often allow for user-defined thresholds that can be custom set for the program material in your recording.
-Unfortunately, most vocal recordings contain dynamics with varying levels in speech.
-You may set an appropriate threshold to allow the signal to pass through the expander unaffected for the majority of the recording, but if the person drops to a low speaking voice or whispers (without moving closer to the microphone), then the threshold will need to be adjusted.
+Unfortunately, most vocal recordings contain varying levels as the person speaks or moves away from or toward the microphone.
+You can set an appropriate threshold to allow the signal to pass through the expander unaffected for the majority of the recording, but if the person drops to a low speaking voice or whispers (without moving closer to the microphone), then the threshold should be adjusted to compensate.
 This can be especially difficult for a recording with a noisy background.
-For a long recording of twenty minutes or more, the threshold will need to be adjusted numerous times using software automation.
-With the amount attention needed, you might as well edit out the silences by hand or simply leave the noisy as-is.
-If the person speaks and does not exceed the threshold, then important words may not be heard.
+For longer recording of twenty minutes or more, there’s a strong probability that several words or syllable might be lost as the person speaks.
+Unless the input threshold is set incredibly low, it’s typically more practical to edit out the silences by hand or simply leave the noise as-is.
 For video, this can be especially jarring as you may see lips move without hearing any sound.
-We don’t recommend using expanders for general vocal recordings for this reason.
+For the vast majority of audio production, we don’t recommend using expanders for vocal recordings.

 When to Use Them

-Oddly enough, expanders work quite well for recordings with low noise floors, to begin with.
+Oddly enough, expanders work quite well for recordings with low noise floors to begin with.
 A pristine, studio-quality recording in an isolated environment sounds just fine with an expander.
-The results are so good, that the differences between the expanded recording and raw recording will be virtually indistinguishable from one another.
-Likewise, expanders sound great on someone addressing a microphone with precise, consistent microphone technique, who addresses the microphone closely, clearly, and loudly for each word.
-For someone with this much attention to detail, it’s unlikely that you’ll have noise issues in the first place.
+The results are so good, that the differences between the expanded recording and raw recording might be indistinguishable from one another.
+Likewise, expanders sound great on someone addressing a microphone with precise, consistent microphone technique, who addresses the microphone closely and loudly for each syllable.
+For someone with this much attention to detail and experience, it’s unlikely that you’ll have problems with noise in the first place.

 For music recording, expanders work incredibly well for instruments with fast transients.
-Things like kick drums, floor and rack toms, congas drums, and bongos all benefit from expanders, even in studio environments.
+Kick drums, floor and rack toms, congas drums, and bongos all benefit from expanders, even in studio environments.
 These instruments all generate sound with fast, sudden onsets and rapid falloff, making them perfect for the naturally abrupt transitions that expanders offer.

-Expanders make excellent tools for reducing ambient noise levels, but their natural abruptness makes them poorly suited for use on vocal recordings.
-More often than not, it’s simpler and easier to edit out or attenuate silences by hand rather than rely on the crude binary logic of an expander.
-Using gates on clean vocals recording in a studio or with excellent microphone technique rarely benefit from expanders, and the threshold setting may actually cut off the beginnings of words.
+Gates and expanders make excellent tools for reducing ambient noise levels, but the way they attenuate sound is often more distracting than the noise itself.
+More often than not, it’s easier to edit out or attenuate silences by hand rather than rely on an expander.
+Clean vocals recording in a studio or with excellent microphone technique rarely benefit from expanders, and the threshold setting may actually cut off the beginnings of words.
 For those of you doing music recording, use expanders on floor toms, rack toms, kick drums, congas, and bongos, but they’re best avoided for vocal recordings.

-People commonly look to expanders as a tool to clean up noise in a vocal recording, but expanders aren’t well suited for the job.
-There are surprisingly very few things you can do to remove noise from a recording in post-production, hence why we’re staunch advocates for practicing the techniques that create great recordings, to begin with.
+There are surprisingly very few things you can do to remove noise from a recording in post-production, hence why we’re staunch advocates for practicing the techniques that create great recordings to begin with.
 Refer back to our vocal recording basics series for information about how to create great recordings right out from the start.

-What were your experiences using expanders and gates for vocal recording?
-Let us know in the comments below.
+If you found this helpful or tried using expanders and gates for vocal recording yourself, let us know in the comments below.